open-guides/og-aws/README.md

 ### EFS Basics

 -	🐥**EFS** is Amazon’s new (general release 2016) network filesystem.
+-	It is designed to be highly available and durable and each EFS file system object is redundantly stored across multiple availability zones.
 -	It is similar to [EBS](#ebs) in that it is a network-attached drive, but it [differs in important ways](https://aws.amazon.com/efs/details/#When_to_Use_Amazon_EFS_vs._Amazon_EBS):
+	-	EFS file systems can automatically scale to petabytes of data without needing to provision storage.
 	-	EFS can be attached to many instances (up to thousands), while EBS can only be attached to one drive.
-It does this via [NFSv4](https://en.wikipedia.org/wiki/Network_File_System).
+It does this via [NFSv4.1](https://en.wikipedia.org/wiki/Network_File_System).
-	-	EFS can offer higher throughput (multiple gigabytes per second) and better durability and availability than EBS (see [the comparison table](#storage-durability-availability-and-price)), but with higher latency.
+	-	EFS can offer [higher throughput](http://docs.aws.amazon.com/efs/latest/ug/performance.html) (multiple gigabytes per second) and better durability and availability than EBS (see [the comparison table](#storage-durability-availability-and-price)), but with higher latency.
 	-	EFS cannot be used as a boot volume or in certain other ways EBS can.
 	-	EFS costs much more than EBS (up to [three times as much](#storage-durability-availability-and-price)).